What does the future hold for insurance supervision in the UK?

 The Fundamental Spread is an amount deducted from the yield on assets within the Matching Adjustment Portfolio to arrive at a discount rate, which, under Solvency II regulation, can be used to discount the liability cash flows on certain lines of business.
 The deduction represents the cost of expected defaults and downgrades of assets in the insurers Matching Adjustment Portfolio, which is calibrated by EIOPA using data about past defaults and downgrades on corporate bonds.

-In a Speech to the Westminster & City 16th Conference on Bulk Annuities, David Rule, Head of Insurance Supervision at the PRA, expressed some concern that the Management Adjustments currently being calculated could include compensation for additional risks associated with assets other than corporate bonds.
+In a Speech to the Westminster & City 16th Conference on Bulk Annuities, David Rule, Head of Insurance Supervision at the PRA, expressed some concern that the Matching Adjustments currently being calculated could include compensation for additional risks associated with assets other than corporate bonds.

 Take for example, Equity Release Mortgages (‘ERMs’).
 ERMs are included in many Matching Adjustment Portfolios as they typically result in high Matching Adjustments (see below).
 In order to meet the Product Standards of the Statement of Principles of the Equity Release Council, an ERM must include a no negative equity guarantee.
 As a result, the no negative equity guarantee has become a common feature of UK ERM products.